Budget Savvy Back to School Shopping

 Your awesome wall hanging won’t look so awesome in a box under your loft.
 Make sure you’re going to be able to hang it – along with other dorm restrictions before you buy.

-You can easily find out from the school what is and is not allowed in dorms, including: items hanging on walls and small electronics.
+You can easily find out from the school what is and is not allowed in dorms or your rental property, including: items hanging on walls, painting and electronic items, etc.

 Additionally, many schools have commonly used items available for students in the dorms, so you don’t need to purchase them.